helm/charts/stable/ambassador/README.md

 Ambassador configuration is done through annotations on Kubernetes services or Custom Resource Definitions (CRDs).
 The `service.annotations` section of the values file contains commented out examples of [Ambassador Module](https://www.getambassador.io/reference/core/ambassador) and a global [TLSContext](https://www.getambassador.io/reference/core/tls) configurations which are typically created in the Ambassador service.

 If you intend to use `service.annotations`, remember to include the `getambassador.io/config` annotation key as above.

+### Prometheus Metrics

+Using the Prometheus Exporter has been deprecated and is no longer recommended.

+Please see Ambassador's [monitoring with Prometheus](https://www.getambassador.io/user-guide/monitoring/) docs for more information on using the `/metrics` endpoint for metrics collection

 ### Ambassador Pro